AndersDeath/diary2/README.md

 # 29 August - Monday - Saint-Petersburg

 I finally finished working on NG-FIREBASE-AUTH thing.
 I need to groom it, add some interfaces and fixes.
-I will do this tomorrow and after that I will start to separate the project by steps in order to put it into an article
+I will do this tomorrow and after that I will start to separate the project by steps in order to put it into an article.
+Also There was also a strange situation with Marat.
+He received his feedback from other people and began to find out who did it and why.